CORE-GATECH-GROUP/hydep/docs/api/hdf.rst

     :nosignatures:
     :template: myclass.rst

-    HdfStore
+    Store
-    HdfProcessor
+    Processor

 The following :class:`~enum.Enum` classes are provided to provide a more consistent and programmatic way to index directly in to the HDF files.
-It is recommended to use the :class:`HdfProcessor`, as it provides additional convenience methods on top of acting like an HDF file anyway.
+It is recommended to use the :class:`Processor`, as it provides additional convenience methods on top of acting like an HDF file anyway.

 .. autosummary::